israelpina004/final_project_empirekillers/PRESENTATION.md

 In our program, we have implemented this very algorithm.
 We defined variables \_k and \_h, which are the array of round constants and the array of initial hash values, respectively.

 ![code1](https://user-images.githubusercontent.com/90664097/170411404-a225c8e1-c0c3-4ffb-a347-0ff28b418648.png)

+We then take a plaintext message, prompted from the user, and append bits to it.
+The complicated compression step is then performed on the message.
+Here's what it looks like in our code: